Chart Color Schemes

 Employment

-The area offers limited local employment opportunities, as shown by Census data.
-Between June 2024 and June 2025, Mosman - South's labour force decreased by 0.2% while employment declined by 1.7%, causing unemployment to rise by 1.4 percentage points.
-Meanwhile, Greater Sydney saw employment rise by 2.6%.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, with an unemployment rate of 4.3%.
-National projections estimate employment growth of 6.6% over five years and 13.7% over ten years, but local growth rates may differ significantly between sectors.
-Applying these projections to Mosman - South's industry mix suggests potential growth of approximately 7.7%% over five years and 15.1% over ten years.
+Between June 2024 and June 2025, Mosman - South's labour force decreased by 0.2% and employment declined by 1.7%, increasing unemployment by 1.4 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.6% and the labour force grow by 2.9%.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Mosman - South's industry mix suggests local growth of approximately 7.7% over five years and 15.1% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment